Skip to content

 The right air bike comes down to your budget, your weight and how hard you plan to train.
 Here is the quick version:

-• Best overall: the JLL Sonic 1 Air Bike is the smart pick for most people, with a quiet belt-driven fan, app support and a sturdy frame at a fair price.
+• Best overall: the Strongology TITANIUM is the smart pick for most people, with a 24 inch fan, 15 manual magnetic resistance levels, a watts readout and a 135kg limit.

 Whichever you choose, set the seat so your knees stay slightly bent at the bottom of the stroke, keep your torso still and braced, and start with short, sharp intervals before building up.
 Just a couple of short, hard sessions a week go a long way towards the 75 minutes of vigorous activity the NHS recommends.
 The fan does the rest.